practicaldsc/practicaldsc.github.io/resources.md

 There are lots of readings linked on the course website.
 Here, we're collecting other helpful resources that will help explain ideas in the course.
 If you found something online that was super helpful, let us know and we'll add it here!

 ### Python

 - [pythontutor.com](https://pythontutor.com), a tool to visualize the execution of Python programs.
 - [Facts and myths about Python names and values](https://nedbatchelder.com/text/names.html) – good to read if you're confused about how variables and mutability work in Python.

 ### `pandas`

 - [pandastutor.com](https://pandastutor.com), the equivalent of [pythontutor.com](https://pythontutor.com) for DataFrame manipulation.
 - [Views and Copies in `pandas`](https://www.practicaldatascience.org/html/views_and_copies_in_pandas.html) – a great read if you'd like to learn more about the infamous `SettingWithCopyWarning`.

+### Introductory statistics

+- [Introduction to Data Science](https://dept.stat.lsa.umich.edu/~kshedden/introds/), the textbook for DS 101 at Michigan.
+- [Computational and Inferential Thinking](https://inferentialthinking.com/chapters/intro.html), the textbook for the introductory data science course at UC Berkeley.

 ### Visualization
 - [UC Berkeley Data 100 Lecture 10 (by Suraj)](https://ds100.org/su20/lecture/lec10).